benjamindkilleen/benjamindkilleen.github.io/_drafts/david-lyons.md

 drank these intermittently over the ninety-minute seminar, one after the other, while one or another "that kid" spouted their opinion, man.

+David Lyons taught the Spring quarter of Classics, marking a stark departure from his predecessor.
+My section had just spent the Winter quarter with an easygoing Indian man who brought coffee and donuts to class and seldom bothered with who had actually done the reading.
+We loved him for it.
+Although no one ever intended to skip a single sentence of Rousseau, very often Analysis midterms or modul UN prep had higher priority in terms of long-term impact.
+It was sometimes necessary to skim Hobbes' *Leviathan* in the twenty minutes left for breakfast, downing several cups of coffee after turning in a programming assignment at two o'clock that morning, and pray that someone else could make up the dearth of conversation.
+This worked well enough, once or twice.
+The trouble started late in the quarter, when almost everyone had caught on and awkward silences stretched for thirty seconds or more after the kindly professor asked "So, what is the Third Estate?"
+Eventually, someone might answer.

+The kindly professor let us get away with these silences, thankfully, but there is a reason I call him "kindly professor."
+Try as I might, I cannot remember the man's name.
+His teaching was unobtrusive --- on our priorities as well as our education.

+On the other hand, I remember David Lyons.

+On the first day, Prof. Lyons reviewed the syllabus.

 -------------------------------------------------------------------------------

 Prof. Lyons used to be a consulting attorney.
 Now he taught "Classics of Social and Political Thought" to a baker's dozen twenty-year-olds.

+[End with question about Watchmen?]

 -------------------------------------------------------------------------------